pn0159/Data-Analysis/README.md

 11 smoking_status: Does patient smoke?
 Formerly smoked, never smoked, smokes

 12 stroke: Occurrence of stroke?
 0: Patient doesn't have a stroke 1: Patient had a stroke

+# Problem Statement or Hypothesis

+This project is mainly focused on predicting out whether a patient is likely to get stroke based on factors like gender, age, body mass index, average glucose level and various diseases like hypertension, heart diseases, and smoking status.
+The main objective is to explore the factors affecting the stroke.

+Relationships:

+• Is there any significant relationship between stroke and various diseases.

+• Is there any significant relationship between stroke, body mass index and average glucose level.

+• Is there any significant relationship between a stroke and socio-economic and demographic factors like gender, age, resident type, marital status, work type.

+Effect:

+• To what extent does socio economic and demographic factors affect stroke?

+• What are the main factors that affect stroke?